4dn-dcic/fish_omics_format/docs/source/vol_core.rst

 ------------
 - For full instructions, see :ref:`columns-reference-label`

-As with all other Spot Data tables, each row corresponds to data associated with an individual Spot.
+As with all other Spot Data tables, each row corresponds to data associated with an individual SM Localization event.

 The first columns are always: ``Loc_ID``, ``Spot_ID``, ``Trace_ID``, ``X``, ``Y``, ``Z``, ``Chrom``, ``Chrom_Start``, ``Chrom_End``.
 Additionally, in case sub-cellular structures, cells or extracellular structures are identified as part of this experiment, the subsequent columns must mandatorily be ``Sub_Cell_ROI_ID``, ``Cell_ID`` or ``Extra_Cell_ROI_ID``, respectively.